dxknight/chronos/README.md

 # Installation

-Put chronos.el somewhere Emacs can find it and run (require 'chronos).
-M-x chronos-add-timer will start chronos and prompt you for an expiry time and a message.
+Put chronos.el somewhere Emacs can find it and run `(require 'chronos)`.  `M-x chronos-add-timer` will start chronos and prompt you for an expiry time and a message.

 # Configuration

-No configuration is required but you may wish to bind chronos-add-timer, set the notification function chronos-action-function and change the faces used in the chronos buffer.
+No configuration is required but you may wish to bind `chronos-add-timer`, set the notification function `chronos-action-function` and change the faces used in the chronos buffer.
 In my init file (which uses the excellent use-package) I have:

     (use-package chronos